Hamish Turnbull: Career

 Turnbull earned a place in the British cycling squad at the age of 14.

 He became British champion for the first time after winning the Sprint Championship at the 2020 British National Track Championships.
 He had finished third in 2019.
 At the 2022 British National Track Championships in Newport, Wales he won another British title after winning the team sprint alongside Jack Carlin, Joseph Truman and Ali Fielding.
 He also won two bronze medals, in the sprint and the keirin, at the same Championships.
 Turnbull won his third national title at the 2023 British Cycling National Track Championships, he won the Keirin for the first time.

 Turnbull represented England at the 2022 Commonwealth Games.
 The competition started strongly for Turnbull as he won the first medal of his elite career, a silver, in the team sprint alongside Truman and Ryan Owens.
 In the sprint event, he made it to the quarterfinals but was knocked out by Scottish rider, and usual Team GB teammate, Carlin.
 In the keirin, Turnbull finished 9th overall.

 He won a bronze medal in the team sprint with Carlin and Fielding at the 2022 European Championships.
 In the sprint event he finished 4th, losing out in the bronze medal final to Rayan Helal.
 Turnbull finished 8th overall in the keirin.

 Turnbull won his first World Championship medal, a bronze, at the 2022 World Championships in the team sprint.
 In the sprint, he advanced to the quarterfinals where he was beaten by Harrie Lavreysen, who would go on to secure his third consecutive sprint world title.

 At the 2023 European Championships, Turnbull won silver in the team sprint, beaten to gold by the Netherlands.
 In the sprint, he was knocked out by teammate Carlin in the 1/8 finals.
 In the keirin, Turnbull finished 10th overall, just behind Carlin in 9th.

 On 24 June 2024, Turnbull was named in the Great Britain squad for the 2024 Summer Olympics.
 At the Games in Paris, he won a silver medal with Ed Lowe and Jack Carlin in the team sprint, losing out in the final to a strong Dutch team, who set a new world record.
 In the sprint, Turnbull was knocked out by Jeffrey Hoogland of the Netherlands in the quarter-finals after it went to a deciding race.
 In the keirin, he made it through to the semi-finals, but did not advance due to a last-lap crash.

 At the 2025 Track Cycling World Championships in Santiago, Truman, along with teammates Matthew Richardson, Joseph Truman and Harry Ledingham-Horn, claimed a silver medal in the team sprint for Great Britain.
 Turnbull competed in the final, replacing Ledingham-Horn, having not taken part in the earlier qualifying round.

+At the 2026 Commonwealth Games in Glasgow, Turnbull, Truman and Ledingham-Horn won silver in the team sprint.
+The English trio were defeated by Australia in the gold medal race.